Terminal Spirit Disease

-Terminal Spirit Disease is the third album by Swedish melodic death metal band At the Gates.
+Terminal Spirit Disease is the third studio album by Swedish melodic death metal band At the Gates.
 It was released on 18 July 1994 by Peaceville Records, with Futurist releasing the album in the United States the same year.
 It is the first album with rhythm guitarist Martin Larsson, who replaced Alf Svensson in 1993.
 The band originally wanted to record an EP of new material, but their label insisted on a full-length album.
 To compromise, the band added three live tracks to pad out the overall length.
 The album was re-released on 12 August 2003 containing additional live tracks recorded on 27 July 1993.

 Background information

 Guitarist Anders Björler commented that he couldn't "remember much" from the recording sessions for Terminal Spirit Disease.
 When compared to At the Gates' older material, Björler felt the tracks "were simpler and more to the point".
 A violin and cello are featured on the song "And the World Returned", cited as an example of the group's attempt to explore "ideas which were a little different".